-The change in the forcing formulation given by (3.9) (see Fig.3.2) has a significant effect : the forcing term no longer excites the divergence of odd and even time steps [?].
+The change in the forcing formulation given by (3.9) (see Fig.3.2) has a significant effect: the forcing term no longer excites the divergence of odd and even time steps [Leclair and Madec 2009].
 This property improves the LF-RA scheme in two respects.
 First, the LF-RA can now ensure the local and global conservation of tracers.
 Indeed, time filtering is no longer required on the forcing part.
-The influence of the Asselin filter on the forcing is be removed by adding a new term in the filter (last term in (3.10) compared to (3.2)).
-Since the filtering of the forcing was the source of non-conservation in
+The influence of the Asselin filter on the forcing is be removed by adding a new term

-1The efficiency is defined as the maximum allowed Courant number of the time stepping scheme divided by the number of computations of the right-hand side per time step.
+^{1.} The efficiency is defined as the maximum allowed Courant number of the time stepping scheme divided by the number of computations of the right-hand side per time step.

-FIG. 3.2: Illustration of forcing integration methods. (top) "Traditional" formulation : the forcing is defined at the same time as the variable to which it is applied (integer value of the time step index) and it is applied over a $2\Delta t$ period. (bottom) modified formulation : the forcing is defined in the middle of the time (integer and a half value of the time step index) and the mean of two successive forcing values (n - 1/2, n + 1/2). is applied over a $2\Delta t$ period.
+FIGURE 3.2: Illustration of forcing integration methods. (top) "Traditional" formulation: the forcing is defined at the same time as the variable to which it is applied (integer value of the time step index) and it is applied over a $2\Delta t$ period. (bottom) modified formulation: the forcing is defined in the middle of the time (integer and a half value of the time step index) and the mean of two successive forcing values (n-1/2, n+1/2). is applied over a $2\Delta t$ period.

-the classical LF-RA scheme, the modified formulation becomes conservative [?].
+in the filter (last term in (3.10) compared to (3.2)).
+Since the filtering of the forcing was the source of non-conservation in the classical LF-RA scheme, the modified formulation becomes conservative [Leclair and Madec 2009].
 Second, the LF-RA becomes a truly quasi-second order scheme.
 Indeed, (3.9) used in combination with a careful treatment of static instability (§10.2.2) and of the TKE physics (§10.1.4), the two other main sources of time step divergence, allows a reduction by two orders of magnitude of the Asselin filter parameter.

-Note that the forcing is now provided at the middle of a time step : $Q^{t+\Delta t/2}$ is the forcing applied over the $[t, t + \Delta t]$ time interval.
+Note that the forcing is now provided at the middle of a time step: $Q^{t+\Delta t/2}$ is the forcing applied over the $[t,t+\Delta t]$ time interval.
 This and the change in the time filter, (3.10), allows an exact evaluation of the contribution due to the forcing term between any two time steps, even if separated by only Δt since the time filter is no longer applied to the forcing term.